Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - It’s a mistake to think that the flow of information in the brain is only up or down the hierarchy as there are recurrent connections and connections that skip levels.
 - The connections must be bidirectional to allow for dereferencing of the high-level semantic pointer while also allowing for the referencing of low-level semantic pointers.
 - Also, the high-levels of both hierarchies (visual and motor) must account for the statistics and dynamics of the levels below them.
-- Synergies: sets of movements that are often activated together.
+- *Synergies*: sets of movements that are often activated together.
 - E.g. The “move finger down while moving arm down” synergy used to press a button.
 - Perception and action have dual descriptions in which semantic pointers can play the same role in both systems.
 That of encoding perceptual information and of decoding motor goals.
 ![Figure 3.11](figure3-11.png)